Skip to main content

 Academic

 A deeper analysis of the interplay between the ADA, GINA, and HIPAA reveals a complex and sometimes conflicting regulatory landscape for employer wellness programs.
 The legal and regulatory friction stems from the different underlying purposes of each statute.
-The are civil rights laws designed to prevent discrimination, while HIPAA is primarily a health information privacy and security law.
+The ADA and GINA are civil rights laws designed to prevent discrimination, while HIPAA is primarily a health information privacy and security law.

 This divergence in purpose has led to different standards for what constitutes a permissible wellness program, particularly with respect to financial incentives.